MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Architecture

 \textbf{Volume peak position}: Controls where, over the duration of a note, the peak volume occurs.
 Zero value corresponds to decrescendo notes, whereas one corresponds to crescendo notes.
 The volume peak position is extracted by calculating the relative position of maximum amplitude in the note.

 \textbf{Vibrato}: Controls the extent of the vibrato of a note.
 Vibrato is a musical technique defined by pulsating the pitch of a note.
-Vibrato is extracted by applying Discrete Fourier Transform (DFT) on the fundamental frequency $f_0(t)$ in a note and take the peak amplitude.
+Vibrato is extracted by applying Discrete Fourier Transform (DFT) on the fundamental frequency $f_0(t)$ in a note and selecting the peak amplitude.

-\textbf{Brightness}: Controls the timbre of a note where a higher value corresponds to larger high-frequency harmonic.
-Brightness is extracted by calculating the average harmonic centroid of a note.
+\textbf{Brightness}: Controls the timbre of a note where higher values correspond to louder high-frequency harmonics.
+Brightness is determined by calculating the average harmonic centroid of a note.

 \textbf{Attack Noise}: Controls how much noise occurs at the start of the note (the attack), e.g., the fluctuation of string and bow.
-At certain settings, this determines whether two notes sound consecutively or separately.
-The attack noise is extracted by taking a note's average noise magnitude in the first ten frames (40ms).
+Attack noise can determine whether two notes sound consecutively or separately.
+Attack noise is extracted by taking a note's average noise magnitude in the first ten frames (40ms).